-In order to simplify the calculation, it is considered that the shear force is evenly distributed in the rectangular area with the length s and the width (t) of the blade, so the slider is set as a cuboid with the length (s) and the width (t), as shown in Figure 5.
+To simplify the calculation, it is assumed that the shear force is evenly distributed over a rectangular area with the length (s) and the width (t) of the blade.
+As a result, the slider is modeled as a cuboid with the same length (s) and width (t), as depicted in Figure 5.

 Fig. 5 Schematic diagram of slider simulation

 By solving for the maximum equivalent stress and maximum deformation in the Y and Z directions at each position, the results are presented in Table 2.
 The trend of the deformation and stress of the upper tool holder during the shearing process is shown in Figure 6.

 Table 2 maximum equivalent stress and maximum deformation in Y and Z directions of upper tool carrier under each load step

 As seen in Table 2 and Figure 6, the deformation of the upper tool holder changes with the change in the shear position.
 The deformation is significant in the middle and relatively small and symmetrical on both sides, aligning with the results from the static simulation.

 The maximum deformation of the upper tool holder in the Y and Z directions occurs in load step 8, with values of 0.635 mm and 0.478 mm, respectively, which are less than 1 mm.